 - Pad wears off quickly

 As the name suggests, these pads are made of a mix of metallic fillers mixed with organic fillers to give a balance of the qualities of both metallic and organic pads.
-It’s a best of both world option for those who aren’t sure between the two.
+It’s the best of both world option for those who aren’t sure between the two.

 - Good high-temperature performance